raidancampbell/golang-pprof-talk/30m/30m-speed-pprof.md

 ## things I think you should know
 - `self`==`flat`, `cum`(ulative)=="this function, and below in the callstack"
 - absolute import paths and symbolization with `trim_path` and `source_path`
+- `list` lets you read the code in context instead of just stacktraces
-- `inuse_space` vs `alloc_space`
+- `inuse_space` vs `alloc_space`, `inuse_objects` vs `alloc_objects`
-- `pprof` and `trace` are packaged in `go tool` for convenience, but have their own lifecycles
+- `pprof` is vendored into `go tool` for convenience, but has its own lifecycles
 - when, why, how to implement your own profiler
-- the 7 HTTP profiler endpoints
-- one profile at a time
+- only run one profile at a time
 - cgo will eat your lunch
-- `http.DefaultServeMux` registers the endpoints in its `init()`, and That's a Threat Vector (TM)
+- `net/http/pprof` registers debug endpoints to `DefaultServeMux` in its `init()`, and That's a Threat Vector (TM)
-- `go tool pprof` can read directly from the HTTP endpoint by streaming the protobuf
+- `go tool pprof` can read directly from the HTTP endpoint by streaming the gzipped protobuf
 - if you have the binary, pprof will disassemble it alongside the source code
-- the interactive web server is overrated
+- the pprof interactive web server is overrated

 ---
 ## useful references